swtsprt247/JavaScript-and-DOM-Manipulation/README.md

 # UFO Sightings
-The fictional website www.ALIENS-R-REAL.com has collected all of the eye-witness reports of UFO sightings!
+The fictional website "ALIENS-R-REAL" has collected all of the eye-witness reports of UFO sightings!
 This project puts this information online for the world to see.

 # Rationale